arjunkmrm/film-networks/README.md

 - 'exporatory_plots.R' contains the code for the exploratory analysis for the dataset and also the plots

 - The 'create_process data' folder contains scripts related data scraping and pre-processing

+- 'community_detection.R' is the script used to analyse community structures in the male and female networks